rcl-ssl/docs/portal/azure-dns-san.md

 ## Certificate Installation

-You will need to manually download and install your certificate in your web server.
+You can download and install your certificate in your web server.
 The following links provides instructions on how to install the certificate in a web server

 - [Installing SSL/TLS Certificates in Web Servers and Hosting Services](../installations/web-servers)
 - [Installing SSL/TLS Certificates in Apache Server](../installations/apache)